Machine learning with neural networks: Deep learning for object recognition

-The tasks in the ILSVRC challenge are significantly more difficult than the digit recognition described in Section \ref{sec:MNIST}, and also more difficult than the VOC challenges.
+The tasks in the ILSVRC challenge are significantly more difficult than the digit recognition described in Section \ref{sec:MNIST}.
 One reason is that the ImageNet classes are organised into a deep hierarchy of subclasses.
-This results in highly specific sub classes that can be very difficult to distinguish.
+This results in highly specific sub classes that can be difficult to tell apart.
 The algorithm must be very sensitive to small differences between similar sub classes.
 We say that the algorithm must have high {\em inter-class variability} \cite{Seif2018}.
 Different images in the same sub class, on the other hand, may look quite different.
-The algorithm should nevertheless recognise them as similar, belonging to the same class, the algorithm should have small {\em intra-class variability} \cite{Seif2018}.
+The algorithm should nevertheless recognise them as similar, belonging to the same class.
+In other words, the algorithm should have small {\em intra-class variability} \cite{Seif2018}.

 Since 2012, algorithms based on deep convolutional networks won the ILSVRC challenge.
 Figure \figref{C7S5Top5} shows that the error has significantly decreased until 2017, the last year of the challenge in the form described above.
 We saw in previous Sections that deep networks are difficult to train.
 So how can these algorithms work so well?
 It is generally argued that the recent success of deep convolutional networks is mainly due to three factors.